 Although hackers are cunning and always devising new ways to commit crimes, successful attacks are frequently the result of user error.
 Ignorance, carelessness or disregard for basic cybersecurity safeguards are often at the root of data theft and other cybercrimes.

-You can minimize the risk that your business (or you personally) will be a victim of a cybercrime by implementing these strategies:
+You can minimize the risk that your business (or you personally) will be a victim by implementing these cybercrime prevention tips:

 Use Firewalls and Antivirus Software to Protect Your Devices

 Your computers, smartphones and tablet should all be protected with good antivirus software no matter what operating system they use.
 Be sure that you check for updates regularly and renew the antivirus software subscription each year.
 If you have multiple devices (as most people do) look for virus software that will protect more than one device on a single subscription.

 Protect Your Computer and Mobile Devices from Unauthorized Access